-BioI am President and CEO of Sociometric Solutions, a management services firm based off of my research.
-My new book People Analytics, from the Financial Times Press, will be released May.
+BioI am President and CEO of Humanyze, a behavioral analytics company based off of my research.
+I literally wrote the book on People Analytics.

 I am also a visiting scientist at the MIT Media Lab, where I received my PhD in the Human Dynamics Group working with Prof. Alex (Sandy) Pentland.
 John Van Maanen and David Krackhardt served as readers on my thesis committee.
 I was previously a Senior Researcher at Harvard Business School in the Organizational Behavior group.
 My work centers around using real time data flows to rethink management of people, physical architecture, corporate planning, and training, among other things.